dmitrysmagin/pcsx4all/src/spu/spu_pcsxrearmed/README_OPTIONS_FOR_PORT_TO_PCSX4ALL_SENQUACK.txt

 -volume 0..1024  (1024 is max volume, 0 will mute sound but keep the SPU plugin
                   running for max compatibility & allowing -syncaudio option to have an effect.
 Use -silent flag to disable SPU plugin.)
+-use_old_audio_mutex  (Don't use newer mutex-free SDL audio output code.
+                       Only use this flag for debugging/verification, as the newer code uses more efficient method)